gamerf/serverless-data-analytics/Lab3/README.md

 Now that you have successfully discovered and analyzed the dataset using Amazon Glue and Amazon Athena, you need to delete the resources created as part of this lab.

-1. Open the [AWS Management console for Amazon Glue](https://us-west-2.console.aws.amazon.com/glue/home?region=us-west-2#).
-Ensure you are in the Oregon region (as part of this lab).
+1. Open the [AWS Management console for Amazon Glue](https://eu-west-1.console.aws.amazon.com/glue/home?region=eu-west-1#).
+Ensure you are in the Ireland region (as part of this lab).
 2. Click on **Databases** under Data Catalog column on the left.
 3. Check the box for the Database that were created as part of this lab.
 Click on **Action** and select **Delete Database**.
 And click on **Delete**.
 This will also delete the tables under this database.
 4. Click on **Crawlers** under Data Catalog column on the left.